Soup to Nuts

 The Financial Lives of the Poets, Jess Walter

-"A fairy tale starts out 'Once Upon A Time.'
-A fisherman's tale starts out 'This Ain't No Bullshit.'"
+"A fairy tale starts out, 'Once upon a time.'
+A fisherman's tale starts out 'This ain't no bullshit.'"

-Capt.
+Deadliest Catch, Capt.
 Phil Harris, F/V Cornelia Marie

 "Turn toward it like you’ll die if you don’t."